jallajs/jalla/README.md

 Jalla is an excellent choice when static files doesn't cut it.
-Maybe you need to dynamically render your views on the server, you might need to HTTP/2 push assets for certain or integrate with other back end services.
+Maybe you need to dynamically render your views on the server, you might need to HTTP/2 push assets for certain pages or integrate with other back end services.

 The stack consists of a [Koa][koa] server, a [Browserify][browserify] bundler for scripts and [PostCSS][postcss] for styles.
 Documents are compiled using